hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Status: Draft v3.0 — Conceptually Stable

+“This is the smallest possible standard surface that moves identity resolution earlier than crawling.
+Everything else in the AI stack assumes identity is already known; HESS makes that assumption explicit and machine-resolvable.”

 HESS/DFH is the "missing manual" built for machines to understand.

 The internet has spent 30 years perfecting location (where a site is) but completely ignored meaning (what a site is).